poorting/internet.nl_batch_scripts/README.md

 With the internet.nl website you can test individual domains, but if you need to test more domains (more than a few anyway) then it's probably easier to use the batch API of internet.nl instead.
 You can request access to the batch API by sending a mail to internet.nl at question@internet.nl or vraag@internet.nl

-Note that newer versions of the website will allow you to upload a list as well and have it regularly tested via its new [dashboard](https://dashboard.internet.nl) functionality.
-The dashboard is currently still in beta.
+Note that newer versions of the website will allow you to upload a list as well and have it regularly tested via its new [dashboard](https://dashboard.internet.nl) functionality, which suits most use cases.
+If you want to do some post-processing or other things not provided by the dashboard then these scripts may be useful.

 The scripts in this repository allow you to submit domains from an Excel (.xlsx) file to the internet.nl API and convert the resulting JSON results.
 One script converts the JSON results back to an Excel (.xlsx) file for further processing, another outputs a text file that can be written/imported into an influx database.
+Not really useful for normal influx purposes, but you can use it for creating different queries to suit your needs.

-The submit-domains script does the submitting bit.
-After successful submission a simple shell script will be created that will download results of the batch test and display it on screen.
-While the test is not finished yet it will simply show the response of the API instead.
+The ``submit-domains`` script does the submitting bit.
+With the ``batch-request`` script you can query status and get the results.

 The result-to-excel script expects a JSON file and extracts all the information into an .xlsx file of the same name (but different extension), which you can then open using Excel (or other tools/programs/things that can read xlsx files).
 The script extracts all the top level results and the individual test results from the JSON file.
 See the [Batch API documentation](https://github.com/NLnetLabs/Internet.nl/blob/master/documentation/batch_http_api.md) for more information on categories and views.
 The script also adds the link at the end of each row that points to the results on internet.nl for the domain on that row.
-Optionally it can add information from the domains Excel file used for submitting domains, useful if that Excel file contains metadata you may need for further processing.
+Optionally it can add information from the domains Excel file used for submitting domains, which is useful if that Excel file contains metadata you may need for further processing.

 ## Getting started

 ### Get credentials
 The first and foremost step is to nicely ask vraag@internet.nl or question@internet.nl to be granted access to the Batch API.

-Once you have received the account details, create a file called 'credentials' in the same directory as the scripts and add the account information to it like so:
+Once you have received the account details add the account information to the *credentials* file like so:

 ```
 machine batch.internet.nl login <your_account_name> password <your_account_password>